ViBlog/viewpager/viewpager-intro.md

 - destroyItem

 If you forget isViewFromObject, your ViewPager will not display the view.
-If you forget destroyItem, you will get a crash when the ViewPager will try to remove unused Views.
+If you forget destroyItem, you will get a crash when the ViewPager tries to remove unused Views.

 Let's create the PagerAdapter.